SFDO-Tooling/Metecho/docs/metecho-how-to.md

   - Confirm that you are logged into the correct Metecho account.
   - Contact an admin for the repository on GitHub and ensure that you are a collaborator.
-  - Select `Re-sync Projects in Metecho`.
+  - Select `Re-Sync Projects` in Metecho.

 To continue, go to **Step 2 - Create a Task** or, if you have a set of several closely related Tasks in mind, skip to [Step 13 - Create an Epic](#step-13---create-an-epic)

 ## Step 2 - Create a Task

 **Task** - *Tasks represent small changes to the Project, and may stand alone or be part of an Epic.
 Creating a Task creates a branch in GitHub.*